cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 ### Negative

 * Increases complexity of integrating more complex gas pricing mechanisms, as they now have to consider future execution costs as well.
+* When epoch > 1, validators can no longer leave the network immediately, and must wait until an epoch boundary.